Academic Engineers and Architects in Finland TEK: Activities

 The TEK has delegated its right to negotiate collectively to two organizations.
-In the public sector, the JUKO (Educated employees of the public sector) negotiates collectively with the state and municipal governments for all university-level employees.
+In the public sector, the JUKO (Educated employees of the public sector) negotiates collectively for all university-level employees in municipalities, the state and at the universities.
 In the private sector, the YTN (Negotiating organization of the upper-level salaried employees) is the body responsible for the collective agreements of university-educated staff.
 Although rather moderate in its bargaining, the YTN went to strike in 2007 when the collective negotiations in the industrial design bureau branch broke up.
 The strike included some 6,000 engineers and scientists and lasted 11 days, resulting in a slightly better collective agreement than had been offered earlier by the employers.

-As the learned society of engineering profession, the TEK engages in public discussion on the technology, engineering education and research.
+As the learned society of engineering profession, TEK engages in public discussion on the technology, engineering education and research.
 This contribution is supported by the studies conducted by its staff.
-In particular, the TEK supports active state participation in and financing of the R&D activities.
-Perhaps the most visible single activity of the TEK is the annual Finnish Engineering Award (Suomalainen insinöörityöpalkinto) which is awarded to an outstanding achievement of original engineering or architectural work.
-As the main body of the engineering profession of Finland, the TEK has since 1966 published the Engineer's rule of honour, the ethical guidelines of engineering profession.
-The latest edition of the rule is from 1996.
+In particular, TEK supports active state participation in and financing of the R&D activities.
+One of the most visible single activity of TEK was the annual Finnish Engineering Award (Suomalainen insinöörityöpalkinto) which was awarded to an outstanding achievement of original engineering or architectural work until 2022.
+As the main body of the engineering profession of Finland, TEK has since 1966 published the Engineer's rule of honour, the ethical guidelines of engineering profession.
+The latest edition of the rule is from 2018.

-For its members, the TEK offers the usual services provided by Finnish trade union.
+For its members, the TEK offers the usual services provided by Finnish trade union: legal, salary and career services.